SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 Finally, Cumulocity can associate devices and assets with multiple external identities.
 For example, devices often can be identified by the IMEI of their modem, by a microcontroller serial number as well as by an asset tag.
 This tab lists all the identities recorded for a particular device.

 This is, for example, useful when you have broken hardware and need to replace the hardware without loosing the data that was recorded so far.
-Just connect the new hardware to your account and modify the identity of the old hardware to contain the identity of the new hardware.
+Just connect the new hardware to your account and modify the identity entry of the old hardware to contain the identity of the new hardware.

 ## <a name="connection-monitoring"></a>Connection monitoring

 Cumulocity can automatically monitor the connection to your devices.
 If you want the connection to a device to be monitored, visit the "Info" tab of the device.
 On that tab, check the "Required Interval" field at the top.
 This field defines how often you expect to hear from the device.
 For example, if you set "Required interval" to 60, you expect that the device communicates at least once in an hour with Cumulocity.
 The interval is either set by the device itself, based on the device's knowledge how often it will try to send data, or it is set manually by you.

 The various connection states are illustrated in the image below.
-"Maintenace mode" is a special connection state indicating that the device is currently being maintained and should not be monitored.
+"Maintenance mode" is a special connection state indicating that the device is currently being maintained and should not be monitored.
 While a device is being maintained, no alarms for that device are raised.
 You can enable maintenance mode by setting the required interval to 0.

 ![Connection states](/guides/users-guide/connectionmonitoring.png)

-> Note that connection monitoring does not happen in realtime.
+> Note that connection monitoring is not realtime.
 Depending on configuration, it may take up to ten minutes until the connection status of a device is updated.
 This is done to reduce the data traffic that is generated by so-called "keepalive" messages to a minimum.

-When a device is detected to be offline, an unavailabilty alarm is created for the device reading "No communication with device since <time>".
+When a device is detected to be offline, an unavailabilty alarm is created for the device reading "No communication with device since &lt;time&gt;".

 ## <a name="monitoring-services"></a>Service monitoring